 Our analyses examine the enrollment and earnings returns for students who entered forprofit post-secondary schools or public community colleges located in Missouri from January 2005 to December 2012.
-In order to estimate counterfactual earnings, we also use data on preentry earnings for individuals who entered school as late as December 2015.
+To estimate counterfactual earnings, we also use data on pre-entry earnings for individuals who entered school as late as December 2015.
 For more information on the data, see Jepsen et al. (2021).

 For-profit schools with a physical presence in the state must provide student-level data as part of Missouri's Proprietary School Certification Program.5 As in most states, the set of schools includes campuses of national institutions such as the University of Phoenix as well as local institutions focusing on one or two subjects such as truck driving academies.6 The data are not limited to schools that receive Title IV funding from the U.S. government or to students who receive federal financial aid.
-In total, our analysis includes data from 151 for-profit schools in the state.
-Although we know of no comprehensive listing that would allow us to identify whether all for-profit schools within the state are included, the analyses here are based on a more comprehensive listing of for-profit schools - for one state - than that used in any previous
+In total, our analysis includes data from 133 for-profit schools in the